Nikitich2033/Restaurant-Booking-Mock-API-Server/README.md

 ## 🚀 **Enhanced Fork Features**

-> **This is an enhanced fork** of the original [AppellaAI/Restaurant-Booking-Mock-API-Server](https://github.com/AppellaAI/Restaurant-Booking-Mock-API-Server) with significant improvements for multi-restaurant support.
+> **This is an enhanced fork** of the original [AppellaAI/Restaurant-Booking-Mock-API-Server](https://github.com/AppellaAI/Restaurant-Booking-Mock-API-Server) for testing multi-restaurant support.

 ### ✨ **What's New in This Fork:**